- Academic Affairs

 - University Counsel

 The Middle States Commission on Higher Education is one of seven regional accrediting bodies recognized by the Council of Higher Education Accreditation and the U.S. Department of Education.
-Regional accreditors accredit entire institutions, not individual program, units, or locations.
+Regional accreditors accredit entire institutions, not individual programs, units, or locations.
 In addition to Maryland, Middle States accredits institutions in Delaware, the District of Columbia, New Jersey, New York, Pennsylvania, Puerto Rico, and the U.S. Virgin Islands.

 Accreditation is a process of peer review that the educational community has adopted for self-regulation since early in the 20th century.
 It is a voluntary process intended to strengthen and sustain the quality and integrity of higher education.
 Institutions choose to apply for accredited status, and once accredited, they agree to abide by the standards of their accrediting organization and to regulate themselves by taking responsibility for their own improvement.